West-Lane-Translator/wlt_content/content/pages/FM.md

 respective originating stations.
 The translator licenses are granted to the station owners.
-These radio stations have affirmed their commitment to serving the Florence community by becoming User Members of West Lane Translator, Inc, and they share equally in the ongoing costs associated with keeping the WLT facilities operational.
+These radio stations have affirmed their commitment to serving the Florence community by becoming User Members of West Lane Translator, Inc, and they share the ongoing costs associated with keeping the WLT facilities operational.

 Our FM radio stations providing programming are listed in the table